ILIAS-eLearning/ILIAS/docs/development/text-representation.md

 class SimpleDocumentMarkdownShape extends MarkdownShape {
-    /* will support paragraphs, headlines and lists on top */ }
+    /* will support paragraphs, headlines, lists, blockquotes, code and links on top */ }

 /* ... */